 9. Verify people

 On the internet, there are millions of fake accounts so verify your kid's social friend list.
-It may happen, your kid talking with a person for a week as a family friend but he is not.
+It may happen, your kid talking with a person for a week as a family friend, but he is not.
 He can harm your kids, so verify your kid's friend lists.

 10. Share with your kids

 Sharing is caring.
-Share about the good and bad thing with your kids.
-Keep a friendly relationship with them so they can share with you about any bad occurrence happened to them on the internet.
+Share about the good and bad things with your kids.
+Keep a friendly relationship with them so they can share with you about any bad occurrence that happened to them on the internet.
 If you don’t share with them or don’t trigger them to share with you, the bad situation may remain hidden.